 The wonderful Hacienda Abraspungo is located at 2,754 metres above sea level and is surrounded by the magnificence of the Ecuadorian Andes.
 It is named after a glacial valley which is situated between the Chimborazo Volcano and Carihuairazo, in the exact center of Ecuador.
 Hacienda Abraspungo, with its comfortable, charming and high level accommodation offers a personalized service in the ideal spot to enjoy the peace and beauty of the Andes.
 Abraspungo offers 42 comfortable rooms which incorporate modern interior design elements within the framework of traditional, colonial architecture.
 Distributed in distinct wings of the hacienda you can find beautiful singles, doubles, triples and suites, each furnished and equipped to satisfy our client’s needs.

-Victoria Hotel is a first class hotel located in The Barranco area of the city of Cuenca, specifically on the banks of Tomebamba River.
-Its facade is a beautiful building mixed of bourgeois aristocrat brick and marble, its interior is decorated with elements typical of local culture.
-Its spacious areas and corridors allow you to enjoy of a peaceful and pleasant stay.
-The hotel has two entrances, one from the historical side of Larga Street and the other by the banks of Tomebamba River, as well as a spacious parking lot and a beautiful garden facing the river.
+Victoria Hotel offers quality accommodation in Cuenca's Barranco area, on the banks of the lovely Tomebamba River.
+Its facade features a beautiful blend of bourgeois aristocrat brick and marble, while its interior is decorated with elements typical of the local culture.
+The spacious rooms and corridors allow you to enjoy of a peaceful and pleasant stay.
+The hotel has two entrances, one from the historical side of Larga Street and the other by the banks of Tomebamba River, as well as a picturesque garden facing the river.